apecloud/kubeblocks/docs/developer_docs/integration/multi-component.md

           image: ...
 ```

 The above YAML file provides an outline of the ClusterDefinition and ClusterVersion for NebulaGraph.
-Corresponding to Figure 1., four components (including the client) and their version information are specified.
+Corresponding to the first figure, four components (including the client) and their version information are specified.

-If each component can be started independently, the information provided in Figure 2. would be sufficient.
+If each component can be started independently, the information provided in the above YAML file would be sufficient.

 However, it can be observed that in a multi-component cluster, there are often inter-component references.
 So, how to specify the references thereof?

 ## Configure inter-component references

-As discovered, components may refer to each other and Figure 3. shows the inter-component references in a NebulaGraph cluster.
+As discovered, components may refer to each other and the figure below shows the inter-component references in a NebulaGraph cluster.
 For example,

 1. Nebula-Console needs to know the port number and service name of Nebula-Graphd.
 2. Nebula-Graphd needs to know the DNS of each Pod of Nebula-Metad.